codedribbler/Taste-Bots/README.md

 1) Can give recommendation for restaurants known for **biryani, ambience or service** .
 For biryani the restaurants vector are sorted in descending order based on biryani score .
 Higher score restaurant will be recommended more .
 Similar process is followed fo ambience and service.

 2) Can give recommendation of **similar restaurants** based on the selected restaurant .
 For doing this, cosine similarity of the restaurant vectors is calculated with the selected restaurants vector and the scores are sorted in descending order .
-Higher similarity scores will be recommended more.
+Higher similarity scores will be recommended more .